Kong/docs.konghq.com/src/deck/guides/konnect.md

 If you don't provide a group, decK targets the `default` runtime group.

-If you have a custom runtime group, you can specify the group in the state file, or set a flag when running any decK command.
+If you have a custom runtime group, you can specify the group in the state file, or use a flag when running any decK command.

 * Target a runtime group in your state file with the `konnect_runtime_group` parameter: